Our approach to Japanese/Italian translation

 - English to Japanese

-By using Computer-Assisted Translation software such as Déjà Vu and SDL Studio, we are able to work directly with the source files in their original formats— DOC, Excel, InDesign, FrameMaker , etc. to make post-translation DTP activities easier for the client.
+Our CAT tools are Déjà Vu X3 (preferred) and SDL Studio, which besides assisting us to maintain where necessary both term uniformity and the original layout allow us to work directly with the source files in their original formats— DOC, Excel, InDesign, FrameMaker , etc. to make post-translation DTP activities easier for the client.

 Our strongest asset in Japanese and Italian translation is teamwork